mrburrito/reinvent-sessions/README.md

     *NOTE: Sessions that do not have scheduling details will be dumped to console*

-1. Import the `sessions.ics` file into the Calendar of your choice.
+1. Import the `*.ics` file into the Calendar of your choice.